 Failing to parse the initial page of an application shall be regarded as a loading failure when evaluating if the application successfully loads in figures 13 and 14.

 If the terminal initiates time-shifting of the currently selected broadcast service, an application may get out of sync with the presentation of the audio-video components of this service.
 An HbbTV application shall be terminated if it is not safe to run it on a time-shifted broadcast service.
-An application is safe to run in time shift mode, if it is signaled in the AIT with an applicaton_recording_descriptor and both the trick_mode_aware_flag and the time_shift_flag set to '1' as described in clause 7.2.3.1.
+An application is safe to run in time shift mode, if it is signaled in the AIT with an application_recording_descriptor and both the trick_mode_aware_flag and the time_shift_flag set to '1' as described in clause 7.2.3.1.
 If an application is killed due to a broadcast service being time-shifted, the procedure defined in clause 6.2.2.2 for selecting an autostart application to run shall be followed except that only applications that are time-shift safe shall be considered.

 After starting time-shift a terminal shall:

-Dispatch a RecordingEvent to signal a state change to state 11 "time-shift mode has started" of the PVR state machine
+Dispatch an onPlaySpeedChanged event with a speed other than 1.0 to signal that time-shift has started

-Update the recordingState, playPosition and playSpeed properties of the video/broadcast object
+Update the currentTimeShfitMode, playPosition and playSpeed properties of the video/broadcast object

-After stopping time-shift a terminal shall dispatch a RecordingEvent to signal a state change to state 0 "unrealized" of the PVR state machine.

 The present document defines two implementation options for support of applications when video is time-shifted - depending on whether the terminal can or cannot maintain synchronization between applications and the A/V components of a service.
 Which of these two options is implemented by a terminal is indicated by the timeShiftSynchronized property.

 When a terminal can maintain synchronization between applications and the A/V components of a service, all of the following shall apply: